mattbierner/seshet/README.md

 ## About
-Seshat defines a set of operations for working with a two dimensional data structure for use with memoization.
+Seshet defines a set of operations for working with a two dimensional data structure for use with memoization.
 One use case is memoizing the results of computations in sequence, especially for parsing.
 The exposed interfaces are all functional-style.

-In most cases, Seshat has good access and update performance by using a self balancing tree.
+In most cases, Seshet has good access and update performance by using a self balancing tree.
 The tree can also be pruned to discard unreachable values.

 # Example

 Calculating the Fibonacci sequence is the classic example of why memorization matters.
-Although not the best application of Seshat, this demonstration implements the Fibonacci sequence using Seshat.
+Although not the best application of Seshet, this demonstration implements the Fibonacci sequence using Seshet.

 ### Basic Algorithm